When Should You Get an ECG Test? Early Symptoms and Risk Factors to Know

 This can be caused by fluid retention or failure of the heart.
 It will worsen as the day progresses.
 In general, it is an indication that the heart is not pumping blood as it is supposed to, and this excess fluid settles in the legs.

-Some Risk Factors May Require That an ECG Be Completed
+Some Risk Factors That May Require an ECG

 Apart from the awareness of symptoms, some risk factors are good indicators of when to get an ECG.